AlejandroAlonsoG/AMIP/README.md

 - **execute_cremi.py**:
   - Script for running tasks on CREMI.

+- **class_distribution.py**:
+  - calculate class distribution proportions and create bar chart figure

+- **metrics.py**:
+  - contains quantitative image quality metric definitions and a calculation on both sunny and rainy images, create a .csv file with the results

+- **metrics_evaluation.py**:
+  - evaluate the .csv file created by metrics.py, create histograms of metrics

 ## Notes
 - Augmentation strategies were implemented to simulate transitions between sunny and rainy conditions using the Albumentations library.
 Specific transformations were applied for each condition to improve generalization.